Yelp/paasta/docs/source/workflow.rst

 * ``--memory``: This is the value set in ``marathon.yaml`` as "mem".

+* ``--memory-swap``: This value represents the total memory and swap a container is allowed to consume.
+This is the value set in ``marathon.yaml`` as "mem", meaning that there is *no* swapping allowed in your container.

 * ``--net``: PaaSTA uses bridge mode to enable random port allocation.

 * ``--env``: Any environment variables specified in the ``env`` section will be here.
 Additional